Open-CMSIS-Pack/vcpkg-ce-registry/README.md

 # vcpkg-ce-registry
-Registry of Open-CMSIS-Pack CMSIS-Toolbox 'ctools' for Microsoft vcpckg ce
+Registry of Open-CMSIS-Pack CMSIS-Toolbox 'ctools' for Microsoft vcpckg artifacts.

-Experimental